infochimps-labs/ironfan/meta-cookbooks/mountable_volumes/README.md

 # mountable_volumes chef cookbook

-Mount volumes as directed by node metadata, and coordinate use of those volumes by other cookbooks.
+Mounts volumes  as directed by node metadata.
+Can attach external cloud drives, such as ebs volumes.

 ## Overview